tiberlab/tibercad/manual/Sphinx/Theory/Dsc.rst

 where :math:`\epsilon_s` and :math:`\epsilon_e` are the dielectric constants of the semiconductor and the electrolyte, respectively, and :math:`\epsilon_p` is the porosity of the medium.
-The recombination term depends largely on the loss mechanisms at the electrolyte/oxide interface which follows the reac- tion chain:
+The recombination term depends largely on the loss mechanisms at the electrolyte/oxide interface which follows the reaction chain:

 ..  math::
     :nowrap: